sahib/python-glyr/docs/source/intro.rst

 - ... compile from Source: https://github.com/sahib/glyr/wiki/Compiling
 - ... or use the package your distribution provides.
 - ... in doubt, compile yourself.
+I only test the latest version.

 Install *cython* if not done yet: ::